Skip to main content

 How to Identify a Politically Exposed Person (PEP) to Achieve KYC Compliance

-Politically Exposed Person Meaning
+Politically Exposed Person (PEP) Meaning

 A PEP is someone who occupies a high public office at any time.
 Considering the nature of these powerful positions, PEPs expose a person to increased risk because most of these offenses are associated with money laundering, corruption, and bribery, among others.